ec-jones/dynamics-of-dialects/readme.md

-# Multiagent Simulation of Dialect
+# Multiagent Simulation of Dialects

 ## Usage